Providing support and promoting respect for everyone with a visible difference

 We monitor the demographics of our clients to understand who we’re currently reaching and who might potentially be underrepresented.

-• Disability: Only 17% of clients identified as being disabled.
+• Disability: 18% of clients identified as being disabled.

-• Type of visible difference: While clients may have more than one condition, the main conditions seen were skin conditions at 48%, scarring at 32%, burns at 4% and cancer at 4%
+• Type of visible difference: While clients may have more than one condition, the main conditions seen were skin conditions at 46% (of which, Vitiligo was the most prevalent) scarring at 29%, burns at 4%, and cancer-related conditions at 4%.

 Awareness raising in numbers